SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 ##### azureContainerManifestUri

 The valid URL including SAS token for accessing the Azure Blob Storage Container which contains the block blobs for the manifest and other package describing XML files.
 This location will also be used for the log output.
 This container cannot be the same as the one used for the azureContainerSourceUri.
 The SAS token must have been created with only Read, List and Write permissions or the migration job will fail.
-The SAS token should at least have a lifetime that starts at from no later than when the job was submitted, until a reasonable time for successful import to have concluded.
+The SAS token should at least have a lifetime that starts no later than when the job was submitted, until a reasonable time for successful import to have concluded.

 > [!NOTE]
 > The change to enforce Read, List and Write permissions on the SAS token is coming in a future build, and until then will be not be enforced, however it is best practice to use these values.
 If an issue arises using a current build, try removing the List permission as a temporary workaround, noting that it will become required soon.

-All files in the container must have at least a single snapshot applied to them to ensure that no file modification can occur from the customer during import.
-Any file that does not have a snapshot will cause failures during import and errors thrown, potentially failing the entire migration job.
+All files in the container must have at least a single snapshot applied to them to ensure that no file modification is made by the customer during the import.
+Any file that does not have a snapshot will cause failures during the import and have errors thrown, potentially failing the entire migration job.

 > [!NOTE]
 > The change to require and use the latest SnapShots on all files is coming in a future build.
 Until then they will be ignored.

 ##### azureQueueReportUri

 The valid URL including SAS token for accessing the user provided Azure Queue used for returning notifications of migration job progress.
-This value can be null if no notification queue will be used during import.
+This value can be null if no notification queue will be used during the import.
 If this value is not null and proper access is granted in the SAS token in this URI, it will be used for real time status update.
 The SAS token must have been created with only Add, Read and Update permissions or the migration job will be unable to add events to the queue.
 The required permissions are as follows in the Azure Storage API:

     (SharedAccessQueuePermissions.Add | SharedAccessQueuePermissions.Read | SharedAccessQueuePermissions.Update)